JacquelineCasey/flask-tutorial/README.md

   instance created in `main.py`).
 However, we need not call this function itself anywhere.
 For production, the `Procfile` tells `gunicorn` to run this variable, and VSCode (using flask) knows to run it as well.

+- The `app` variable is set up in `main.py`.
+Setting it up entails defining functions that are to be called at different times to generate the site's response.
+These functions are linked to `app` by the `@app.route()` decorator, which takes a string representing which url(s) should trigger that function.

+- For debuging purposes, it is possible that an endpoint function can send raw HTML in the form of a string.
+The `\deprecated` endpoint does this, for example.

+- Alternatively, you write HTML in seperate files (in fact, you can write templates, but normal HTML also works).
+The `render_template()` function generates the full response object to be sent.
+See `\sample` or the homepage.

+- You can also send a redirect message via `redirect()`.
+Use `url_for()` to create the right url (that function takes the name (string) of another endpoint function).
+See `\redirect`